 John`s approach to painting captures the observer and brings them into the picture.
 John says, “I want to transport the viewer back in time.
 I like to paint people from the past, from all social classes, interacting in every-day experiences.
 I want my art to create a mood or evoke a feeling.”
 Travels abroad and experiencing the culture, architecture, and history of Europe also influence John’s work.
 Many artists from the past have influenced John, especially Winslow Homer, Henri Fantin-Latour, and Edouard Manet have inspired him the most.

 “Today so many of us exist in a world that is fast paced.
-It`s difficult to slow down, take a breath and to see all the beauty that surrounds us” says John.
-“As a result, I want to create images that transport us to a place that is calming, inviting and creates feeling of carefree days of long ago.”
+It`s difficult to slow down, take a breath and see all the beauty that surrounds us” John explains.
+“I want to draw attention to images that transport us to a place that is calm, inviting, and reminiscent of carefree days of long ago.”